 It can feel like there’s no escape from the cold weather pitfalls: windy, icy conditions outside can leave our skin feeling raw and damaged, while the indoor heat zaps moisture from the air… and our skin.

 But there are many simple ways to combat the causes of dry winter skin, including some easy changes to your everyday routine.
-With all the upcoming celebrations and parties, we’ll try just about anything to keep our skin glowing!
+With the holidays around the corner, we’ll try just about anything to keep our skin glowing!

 We’ve broken down the most common winter skin problems that you may encounter below, along with expert tricks and tips to keep in mind when it comes to effective skincare.
 Because you’re on the nice list, right?
-Which means you deserve soft, flawless skin – all season long.
+Which means you deserve soft, flawless skin – all season long.photo by catherine sanderson

 For dry, flakey skin: